sjkp/Microsoft-teams-docs/teams/tabprerequisites.md

 For the UI of your tab app--its configuration, content, and (optionally) tab removal pages--to be displayed within Microsoft Teams, they need to meet the following requirements.

+* Host the page on a secure https:// endpoint.
+Microsoft Teams will not display insecure http:// content.

 * Make sure that the page can be hosted in an iframe:

 	* Set header `Content-Security-Policy: child-src *.teams.microsoft.com *.skype.com`.
 Most modern browsers support this.